worktheclock/replit.github.io/repls/embed.md

 Example: `https://repl.it/@timmy_i_chen/flask-boilerplate?lite=1&outputonly=1`

+## Embedding on WordPress

+WordPress supports OEmbed but can only embed content from an approved whitelist of websites.
+Check out the [WordPress documentation](https://wordpress.org/support/article/embeds/#adding-support-for-an-oembed-enabled-site) for instructions to add Repl.it to the whitelist.
+Once Repl.it is added, a repl URL formatted as https://repl.it/@username/repltitle will automatically embed an interactive copy of the repl into your WordPress site.

 ## Embedding on Medium via Embedly

 To embed your Repl on Medium, simply paste the link to your repl